 Obtaining the Software

-There are three key packages in the project:
+There are two key packages in the project:

 - the source code for Version 3 (stable) of the STLplus C++ library

 - the makefiles used to build the library if you are using the Gnu compiler

 You have a choice of either downloading a zipped file containing the source code for the library

 or accessing the CVS repository.
 The download option gives you the easiest access but only provides

 released snapshots of the library.
 The CVS option gives you access to the latest version but you

 The collection does not depend on any other software apart from the C and C++ standard

 Note for CVS users: each of these has a corresponding module with the same name in the CVS repository.